 Oral sedation often ranges from minimal to moderate, depending on the total dose given.
 For minimal sedation, a pill is usually enough.
 Although oral sedation pills can make you drowsy, you’ll remain awake during the procedure.

-With a face mask, the patient breathes “laughing gas” (nitrous oxide combined with oxygen) to help him or her relax.
+With a face mask, the patient breathes “laughing gas” to help him or her relax.
 During this time, the dentist controls the amount of sedation received, and the gas will usually wear off quickly.
 This is the only type of sedation where patients are able to drive themselves home after the dental procedure.

 Deep Sedation & General Anesthesia